ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 * PowerShell by Microsoft
 * Prettier – Code Formatter by Esben Petersen
 * Preview on Web Server by YuichiNukiyama
+* Remote - Containers by Microsoft
 * Remote - WSL by Microsoft
+* REST Client by Huachao Mao
+* SQL Database Projects by Microsoft
 * SQL Server (mssql) by Microsoft
+* SQLite by alexcvzz
+* Stream Deck for Visual Studio Code by Nicollas R.
 * TSLint (deprecated) by egamma
 * Typescript Hero by Christoph Bueler (great for organizing imports in Angular apps)
 * VS Live Share (see me using it [here](https://www.youtube.com/watch?v=LXH1gz8utZA))
 * vscode-icons by Roberto Huertas
 * Window Colors by Stuart Robinson
 * Winter is Coming Theme by John Papa
+* YAML by Red Hat

 My custom user settings vary from machine to machine and whether I'm presenting or recording content, but here's an example: